(This page was current as of June 10, 2014.)

 - If you sign a contract worth more than $50.00 in your home, you have the right to cancel within 10 days?

-- A collection agency can only contact you between 1pm and 5 pm on Sunday or on holidays?
+- A collection agency can only contact you between 1pm and 5pm on Sundays and cannot contact you on holidays?

 - A collection agency can’t use threatening, profane, intimidating or coercive language?